Rules

 The Scenarios That Trip Coaches Up

-Scenario 3: The reverse — pitcher moves to catcher.
+Scenario 3: The reverse, pitcher to catcher.
 Your starting pitcher throws 45 pitches through 3 innings.
 You want to move him behind the plate.
-He can't catch — he's thrown more than 40 pitches.
+He can't catch for the rest of that day; he's thrown more than 40 pitches.

 Scenario 4: The safe swap.
 Your catcher catches innings 1-3 (3 innings).
 Your pitcher throws 35 pitches through 3 innings.
-In the 4th, you can swap them — the catcher can pitch (3 innings caught, under the 4-inning threshold) and the pitcher can catch (35 pitches, under the 41-pitch threshold).
+In the 4th, you can swap them: the catcher can pitch (3 innings caught, under the 4-inning threshold) and the pitcher can catch (35 pitches, under the 41-pitch threshold).

 How Rizzler Tracks the Catcher-to-Pitcher Rule